ForsythsGambit/Earmark/README.md

 ```
 GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/google-cloud-key.json"
 ```
-If you receive an error claiming your key was not found try alternating from a absolute path to a relative one or vice versa, I'm unsure why this could happen however and it shouldn't occur.
+If you receive an error claiming your key was not found try alternating from a absolute path to a relative one or vice versa.

 I selected Google Cloud for the following: New users recieve a 300$ credit for the first 90 days as well free transcription of 60 minutes of audio free a month.
 In addition the costs of transcription should you somehow surpass this amount is negligible.